 - Drupal: Have you installed SEO Checklist and Checklist API?
 These module will walk you through the important SEO steps.

-- WordPress: Have you installed Google Analytics for WordPress and SEO for WordPress?
+- WordPress: Have you installed Google Analytics for WordPress?
 These plugins will make your life 10x easier.

 Is your website mobile-friendly?

 Use the mobile-friendly test to check if your website is responsive according to Google´s standards.
-(With more and more people using mobile phones for searches, Google is taking into consideration how mobile-friendly your website is when ranking your site in its search engine.)
+(With more and more people using mobile phones for searches, Google is taking into consideration how mobile-friendly your website is when ranking your site in its search engine.).
+Similarly, Bing offers a Mobile Friendliness Test Tool.

 Install SEO tools